chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/Episodes 2022/2022-09-20-the-autumn-equinox-and-time-agnosia.md

 ## What we can do about it:

 Celebrating the two solstices and two equinoxes is a great way to welcome a new season and actually tangibly remind yourself that things are about to get different.
-For the upcoming autumn equinox, try some autumnal decor and recipes, but also don't forget about cleaning and decluttering to prepare your home for the winter months when you likely spend more time indoors.
+For the upcoming [[20-29 🌀 Draíocht/24 Celebrations and the WOTY/Mabon\|autumn equinox]], try some autumnal decor and recipes, but also don't forget about cleaning and decluttering to prepare your home for the winter months when you likely spend more time indoors.

 ---